lily-sf888/zumba-app/README.md

 provided by Google.
 One of it's best features is a realtime database, which allows developers to store and sync data across multiple clients.

-The Zumba App is build and written in ES6 and React.
-We pull data from the YouTube API, store the necessary data in Firebase and build the different parts of the app with React components.
+The Zumba App is written in ES6 and built with React.
+We pull data from the YouTube API, store the necessary data in Firebase and build the UI modules of the app with React components.
 State is synced with our Firebase database, so whenever the user makes a change in the app or the database, state is synced from both ends.
 Continuous deployment is done through Travis CI and Heroku.